chef-boneyard/chef-fundamentals/slides/roles/01_slide.md

 * Ruby is converted to JSON by Knife when uploading.
 * Chef Server stores roles as JSON.
 * `knife role show` displays JSON and can be redirected to a file.

+.notes We commonly use the Ruby DSL for creating roles, because it is a bit lighter syntax, and allows flexibility of using Ruby idioms.

 # Building Roles